Linearly Bounded Conjugator Property for Mapping Class Groups: Preliminaries

 \end{theorem}

-The set of curves $\sigma$ satisfying \thmref{thmNTCMCG} $f$ is called a \emph{reducing system} for $f$.
+The multicurve $\sigma$ satisfying \thmref{thmNTCMCG} $f$ is called a \emph{reducing system} for $f$.
 For each $Y_i \in \s \setminus \sigma$, the map $f^{n_i}$ is called the \emph{first return map of $f$ to $Y_i$}.
 Note that the first return map of $f$ to $Y_i$ means exactly that $f^{n_i}|_{Y_i}$ can be viewed as an element of $\mathcal{MCG}(Y_i)$.
 The content of the classification can be rephrased to say $f$ is pseudo-Anosov if and only if $f$ is irreducible of infinite order.

 \begin{definition}[Canonical reducing systems] By choosing $\sigma$ to be a minimal collection of curves satisfying \thmref{thmNTCMCG}, then $\sigma = \sigma_f$ is unique up to isotopy and is called the \emph{canonical reducing system} for $f$.
 If $f \in \mcg$ is either pseudo-Anosov or finite order, then $\sigma_f = \emptyset$.
 (See \cite{Mos07}).